gammu/gammu/docs/manual/gammu/index.rst

     .. option:: STARTUP [file]

         Get static startup logo from phone.
-Allow to save it in file.
+Allow one to save it in file.

     .. option:: TEXT